 Sometimes practical or ethical considerations dictate whether healthy volunteers or patients should be recruited for a particular study.
-But there are usually sound scientific arguments for collecting PK data from actual patients, to supplement or substitute for PK data obtained from human healthy volunteers during the first phases of drug development.
+But there are usually sound scientific arguments for collecting Pharmacokinetic (PK) data from actual patients, to supplement or substitute for PK data obtained from human healthy volunteers during the first phases of drug development.
 Knowing to what extent the results obtained in healthy volunteers - if available - can be extrapolated to the intended treatment population is critical.
 The US FDA has recognized the importance of PK studies for determining drug concentration-time profiles in target patient populations.

-PK Studies in Patients
+Pharmacokinetic Studies in Patients

-There are sometimes distinct subpopulations of people or patients in which drugs behave differently.
+There are occasions in which drugs behave differently in distinct subpopulations, the general population, or patients.
 A key rationale for performing PK studies in patients is to detect these subgroups prospectively.
 Examples of such studies are:

-- PK studies in patients with renal insufficiency - PK studies in patients with hepatic insufficiency - PK studies in critically ill patients - PK studies in poor versus extensive metabolizers - PK studies in pediatric populations - PK studies in elderly populations
+- Patients with renal insufficiency

+- Patients with hepatic insufficiency

+- Critically ill patients

+- Poor versus extensive metabolizers

+- Pediatric or elderly populations